 NLP weight loss anchoring techniques

-Here’s how to do just that, step-by-step:
+Here’s how to do just that, step by step:

 - Find a quiet place where you won’t be distracted (turn your mobile on silent!)